A picture is worth a thousand words, but is it worth a copyright infringement lawsuit?

 Where To Find Images

 There are a number of websites that offer licenses for free or at a minimal cost.
-There are also websites with images within the public domain.
+I have listed a few below.
+Under Construction has a great chart too with sites that offer free stock photos.
+There are also websites with images within the public domain, some of which I have listed in my post on how to be legally compliant when using images.
 Most of the free images come with a Creative Commons license (like the photo used with this article).
 There are various types of licenses through Creative Commons so make sure you know and follow the terms and restrictions on the use of the image (e.g., attribution, commercial, non-commercial, attribution but no derivative uses or changes).

 - Visual Hunt